iot-da/iot-da.github.io/docs/Subjects/SEC/P3/index.md

 # Laboratory 3.
-IP Smart Socket Pentest
+Smart Socket Pentest

 During this lab you are going to perform a PenTest of a real device, the Smartsocket Orvibo S30C.
 This work will be done in pairs.
 For this you can use the groups available in IOTNA *Final programming project* ([link](https://iot-da.github.io/Subjects/IOTNA/P7/)).

 !!! danger "Remember that this practice represents a total of 30% of the grade.
-You can send me the corresponding memory until May 3 ([recas@ucm.es](mailto:recas@ucm.es))."
+You can send me the corresponding memory until June 3 ([recas@ucm.es](mailto:recas@ucm.es))."

 ### Material